PLANNING YOUR VISIT

 One of the most pleasant times of the year, spring sees the return of several animals from their winter hiatuses, including majestic blue herons and cranes.
 Regular visitors, such as the many songbirds and shy beavers, are of course as abundant as ever.
 The vibrant beauty of the land makes a roaring comeback from the more subdued hues of winter over a span of just a few weeks, making for an inviting time to dust off your golf clubs to mark the Masters, less than 90 minutes away, or lace up your walking shoes for the Madison Spring Tour of Homes, right in downtown Madison.
 The first few weeks of March, however, with off-season room rates and rapidly improving weather, flora, and fauna, may be the most opportunistic time of all to visit the inn.

 It may be warm, but summer at the inn is a bird watcher’s paradise.
 Those types that are most prevalent from June through August include birds ranging from hummingbirds to egrets to osprey and just about everything in between.
 And for the Fourth of July, we can’t think of any more relaxing way to celebrate than enjoying the evening from a rocking chair on our expansive porch.
-Our reduced rates from mid-July through August are also a great time for young families to give their children a taste of farm life.
+Our reduced accommodation rates from mid-July through August are also a great time for young families to give their children a taste of farm life.